-- 2.51.
-Only reactive import and reactive export values occurring at times of active export are used in the calculation. - 2.52.
-The square root calculation will be to two decimal places. - 2.53.
+- 2.53.
+Only reactive import and reactive export values occurring at times of active export are used in the calculation.
+Where data for two or more MPANs is aggregated for billing purposes, the HH comsumption values are summated prior to the calculation above. - 2.54.
+The square root calculation will be to two decimal places. - 2.55.
 This calculation is completed for every half hour and the values summated over the billing period.